ovh/docs/pages/cloud/dedicated/kernel_update/guide.en-gb.md

 ---
-title: Updating the kernel on a dedicated server
+title: 'Updating the kernel on a dedicated server'
-excerpt: Find out how to update the kernel for distributions that use an OVH core
+excerpt: 'Find out how to update the kernel for distributions that use an OVH core'
 slug: updating-kernel-dedicated-server
-section: Advanced use
+section: 'Advanced use'
 ---

-**Last updated 16th January 2018**
+**Last updated 19th July 2018**

 ## Objective

-OVH gives you the possibility to easily boot your Linux machine using an updated kernel using the netboot startup system.
-However, it may be advantageous if your operating system’s kernel is also updated locally (on disk).
+OVH [dedicated servers](https://www.ovh.co.uk/dedicated_servers/){.external} are easily able to boot into a Linux operating system using an updated kernel with the netboot startup system.
+However, it's best practice to update the kernel on the local machine.

-**This guide explains how to update the kernel for distributions that use an OVH core.**
+**This guide will show you how to update the kernel for distributions that use an OVH core.**

+> [!warning]
+>
-By default, all system snapshots offered on OVH dedicated servers use an optimised OVH core.
+By default, all system snapshots offered on OVH [dedicated servers](https://www.ovh.co.uk/dedicated_servers/){.external} use an optimised OVH core.
 If you have replaced these snapshots with your own distribution, please refer to your distribution’s official documentation.
+>

 > [!primary]
 >